-Information on measured overburden thickness is limited to a small number of water wells mostly located within the Township of Hornepayne and to a small number of diamond drill holes (Figure 4-4).
-Recorded depths to bedrock in the Hornepayne area generally range from 0 to 15 metres, with greater depths of up to 38 metres recorded in a few locations.
-Overburden is likely to be thickest in bedrock valleys and in the northern and eastern parts of the Hornepayne area (JDMA, 2013; Geofirma, 2013a).
-These observations provide an indication of the typical values and variability in overburden thicknesses that can be expected in the Hornepayne area.
+Information on overburden thickness is limited to a small number of water wells typically along the Trans-Canada Highway and to diamond drill holes in the greenstone belts (Figure 4-4).
+Recorded depths to bedrock in the Ignace area generally range from 0 to 15 metres, although greater thicknesses have been recorded in a few locations.
+The thickest overburden is inferred to occur along the Eagle-Finlayson, Hartman and Lac Seul moraines where Quaternary deposits can be many tens of metres thick (Figure 4-4; JDMA, 2013a).
+These observations provide an indication of the typical values and variability in overburden thicknesses that can be expected in the Ignace area (JDMA, 2013a).